Here’s a Homeschool Co-op How-to: Meaningful Literature Analysis Essays.

 We use Literature Analysis Essays in our homeschool group classes each year in addition to group discussion of some of the books they are reading.

-- Capturing in writing the ideas our homeschool high schoolers have discussed in class helps them develop their own inferential and critical thinking skills.
+- First, homeschool high schoolers have discussed in class helps them develop their own inferential and critical thinking skills

 - Writing the Literature Analysis Essay requires teens to organize their thoughts in a logical manner.